Saturday, Jan. 13, 2024 and

 Through the Online Campus, we are adapting the B.L.E.S.S. approach so that we can use it to become champions for Christ in our own neighborhoods!
 For more general information, how to order print supplies, or download sharable graphics follow the links below.

 Can’t volunteer on our Day of Service but live close to Washington, D.C.?
-Consider this at-home opportunity and participate when its best for your schedule.
+Consider this at-home opportunity and participate when it’s best for your schedule.

 ORGANIZATION: WASHINGTON HEBREW CONGREGATION HUNGER PROJECT